Ireland’s best ID Card Printer Range

 4) Security & Lamination

-Lamination can be used to add security holograms to your ID Cards.
+Lamination can add additional security to your ID cards with holograms.
 These are usually reserved for institutions with sensitive information such as colleges or government bodies.
 Lamination is very useful for photo ID cards as it greatly prolongs the life of the card.